scrudgey/adv2/oldnotes/new.md

 motivation: it feels like there should be a simple, generalized description of what i'm trying to accomplish.

-the collapse is only ever determined just-in-time, but it collapses in such a way that consistency is maintained (never contradicts self) and certain things are conserved. this is the basis of the notion for the game. everything should be in superposition until just-in-time, when the scene is rendered for the player. when a QM state collapses, it is purely random; when our state collapses, we can motivate its collapse to be in a certain direction that is determined by a director with a larger goal in mind.
+the collapse is only ever determined just-in-time, but it collapses in such a way that consistency is maintained (never contradicts self) and certain things are conserved. at the same time, collapse proceeds in a motivated way, to advance the general game state toward certain story goals. this is the basis of the notion for the game. everything should be in superposition until just-in-time, when the scene is rendered for the player.

 observation happens when something must be rendered: the scene is observed (all objects visible in scene, not inside or behind other objects)

 ## Statement of problem